Reviews...

 Tengo Ranchito

 John Nelson delivers each song with a calm, almost moist vocal that draws a little from Paul Simon, an accent-less Graham Nash, and a gentle Neil Young.
 His voice is elegantly calming as it and the harmonies melt into the disciplined guitar picking and tender band.
-It all feels so effortless, as it it floats out of Nelson and his band.
+It all feels so effortless, as it floats out of Nelson and his band.
 Tengo Ranchito, Nelson's 2007 release succeeds in gently, beautifully squeezing out your breath.

 -- Jeff Weiss, Miles of Music (Mystery Bay)